ullahsalik/grafana-influxdb-python/README.md

 # Python monitoring agent

 Python monitoring agent export CPU, Memory, Storage partitions metrics and service logs to InfluxDB which is an open-source time series database.
+> In this solution, I have used 2 docker-containers hosting influxDB and Grafana.

 ### Requirements for this solution to run:
   - Python ver.
 3.5 or greater